Abu Sadat Mohammad Sayem

 Abu Sadat Mohammad Sayem (29 March 1916 – 8 July 1997) was a Bangladeshi jurist and statesman.
-He was first Chief Justice of Bangladesh from 1972 to 1975.
-He became the President of Bangladesh in the aftermath of counter-coups in November 1975.
-He was made Chief Martial Law Administrator.
+He was the first chief justice of Bangladesh from 1972 to 1975.
+He became the president of Bangladesh in the aftermath of counter-coups in November 1975.
+He held post of Chief Martial Law Administrator (CMLA).
 Sayem presided over a cabinet headed by the three chiefs of the armed forces.
 The cabinet included civilian technocrats and politicians.
-Sayem resigned on grounds of ill health in April 1977, and was replaced by President Ziaur Rahman.
+Sayem resigned on grounds of ill health in April 1977, and was replaced by Ziaur Rahman.

-Early life
+Early life and education

-Sayem was born on 29 March 1916 in Rangpur district, Bengal Presidency, British India.
-He attended the Rangpur District School and Carmichael College.
-He later attended Presidency College in Calcutta and graduated from the University Law College of Calcutta University.
+Sayem was born on 29 March 1916 in Rangpur district, Bengal Presidency, British India to Mohammad Abdur Rashid and Syeda Rabea Khatun.
+His father was a Sub-Register.
+He passed his matriculation from the Rangpur District School securing 3rd place in the merit list in 1931.
+He completed his Intermediate of Arts from Carmichael College in 1933.
+He later attended Presidency College in Calcutta from there he completed his Bachelor of Arts degree in 1935.
+In 1937 he graduated from the Department of Law, University of Calcutta with an LL.B degree.